aiidateam/aiida-core/docs/source/topics/processes/usage.rst

 Depending on the cause of the process being unreachable, the problem may resolve itself automatically over time and one can try again at a later time, as for example in the case of the runner being too busy to respond.
 However, to prevent this from happening, the runner has been designed to have the communication happen over a separate thread and to schedule callbacks for any necessary actions on the main thread, which performs all the heavy lifting.
 This should make occurrences of the runner being too busy to respond very rare.
-If you think the
-The problem is, however, there is unfortunately no way of telling what the actual problem is for the process not being reachable.
+However, there is unfortunately no way of telling what the actual problem is for the process not being reachable.
 The problem will manifest itself identically if the runner just could not respond in time or if the task has accidentally been lost forever due to a bug, even though these are two completely separate situations.

 This brings us to another potential unintuitive aspect of interacting with processes.